 Another complicating factor is Vietnam's support for ASEAN's discussions with other nations to form a pan-Asian trade association that could exclude the United States.
-Over the last several years, ASEAN has organized meetings with various configurations of Asian nations-such as the ASEAN + 3 (China, Japan, and South Korea), and ASEAN + 6 (Australia, China, India, Japan, New Zealand, and South Korea)-to discuss the formation of a free trade area that would include only Asian nations.
-However, in an April 2010 meeting with CRS, Vietnamese trade officials indicated that Vietnam would like to see the United States take a more active role in a possible ASEAN + 8 (Australia, China, India, Japan, New Zealand, Russia, South Korea, and the United States) forming the basis for a larger regional trade association.
-Some observers have speculated that the U.S. decision to formally join the East Asia Summit in 2011, which includes all the ASEAN +8 nations, may indicate a willingness to consider modes for Asian economic integration other than the TPP.
+Over the last several years, ASEAN has organized meetings with various configurations of Asian nations-such as the ASEAN + 3 (China, Japan, and South Korea), ASEAN + 6 (Australia, China, India, Japan, New Zealand, and South Korea), and more recently, the Asian Regional Comprehensive Economic Partnership (RCEP)-to discuss the formation of a free trade area that would include only Asian nations.
+In an April 2010 meeting with CRS, Vietnamese trade officials indicated that Vietnam would like to see the United States take a more active role in a possible ASEAN + 8 (Australia, China, India, Japan, New Zealand, Russia, South Korea, and the United States) forming the basis for a larger regional trade association.
+Some observers have speculated that the U.S. decision formally to join the East Asia Summit (EAS) in 2011, which includes all the ASEAN +8 nations, may indicate a willingness to consider modes for Asian economic integration other than the TPP.

-If a TPP agreement is concluded, the 112th Congress would have to consider implementing legislation to revise current U.S. law to make it consistent with the terms of the agreement.
-Unlike the ratification of international treaties, the implementing legislation must be approved by both the House of Representative and the Senate.17
+If a TPP agreement is concluded, Congress would have to consider implementing legislation to amend any U.S. law inconsistent with the terms of the agreement.
+Unlike the ratification of international treaties, the implementing legislation for trade agreements must be approved by both the House of Representative and the Senate.
+11